ofelipesilva/song_maker_gallery/README.md

+# ABOUT THIS BRANCH

+I started implementing the screenshot bot as a dockerized service.
+I also started changing the screenshot bot to use headless firefox instead of headless chrome because firefox has lower system requirements.

+### _however_

+I realized that a selenium-browser based screenshotting mechanism will always be too costly.
+Capturing, storing, and distributing screenshots requires a lot of infrastructure, and the goal is to serve this website as cheaply as possible so that it is as available to teachers as possible.

+Therefore, I'm suspending development towards this screenshoting mechanism and working on a midi parser instead.

+I'm creating this branch to save my progress since the firefox screenshotting mechanism is almost fully implemented.
+I got all the tests to pass once, but for some reason the docker container isn't currently building.
+Theoretically, if the docker container builds, the tests will pass and the screenshotter will work.

 # Welcome to the Music Lab Song Maker Gallery!

 This website was created by me, a music teacher, in response to the simple